 How does noise pollution cause hearing loss?
-According to the NIDCD, sounds that are too loud or last for too long damage the hair cells in our ears that are responsible for transmitting sound to the brain.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), sounds that are too loud or last for too long damage the hair cells in our ears that are responsible for transmitting sound to the brain.
 These hair cells are sensitive and, once damaged, they cannot grow back.

 Why is excessive noise hazardous to your emotional health?
 Noise is associated with increased aggression, decreased helpful behavior, reduced motivation and task performance, and even impaired cognitive development in children.
 Moreover, hearing loss, whether caused by noise pollution or aging, can be a psychological problem as well as a physical problem.
 A person who suffers from hearing loss may tend to isolate himself, feel lonely, and, in extreme cases, even succumb more easily to depression.
 (For more on the effects of loneliness, see this blog.)